 Blood clots which form in arteries are mainly composed of platelets with a small amount of fibrin.
 They lead to:

-Blood clots which form in the larger veins are mainly composed of fibrin, with a small amount of platelets.
+Blood clots which form in the larger veins are mainly composed of fibrin, with a small number of platelets.
 They can lead to:

 Thromboembolic disease occurs for genetic and acquired reasons.
 These may include: